-For the third part in the series, VHS Revival takes a look back at some more of the most inspired Science Fiction posters of the 1980s.
+In the third part of the series, VHS Revival takes a look back at some of the most inspired horror posters of the 1980s.

 The Thing (1982)

 In his prime, John Carpenter made some of the most memorable movies of his era.
-So consistent and diverse were his works that it is quite impossible to choose an outright best, but when it comes to the accompanying artworks – of which there were also many greats to admire – that choice becomes a little easier.
+So consistent and diverse were his works that it is impossible to choose an outright best, but when it comes to the accompanying artworks that choice becomes a little easier.
 At least in my opinion.

 The Terminator (1984) (Japanese Version)

-Here we have the Japanese version, a country renown for their wacky versions of Western movie posters, but in this case they made the unusual decision of deviating only very slightly from the original.
+Here we have the Japanese version, a country renown for their wacky variations of Western movie posters.
+In this case, they made the unusual decision of deviating only very slightly from the original.
 As is typical of the country’s marketing style, those responsible added a small still from the actual movie, but asides from that minute difference they wisely chose to retain much of what is a truly iconic poster.

 So why not stick with the original American version?
 Put succinctly: language.
-For a Japanese native, my reason for choosing this particular version would be made redundant, but viewed through foreign eyes there is something much more appropriate about the Japanese written language when it comes to cyborg killing machines.
+Viewed through foreign eyes, there is something much more appropriate about the Japanese written language when it comes to cyborg killing machines.
 You can put this down to sweeping stereotypes about technology, or just plain ignorance regarding another culture’s means of communication, but the Japanese spelling of The Terminator looks infinitely more advanced in my eyes, and infinitely cooler.

 Back to the Future (1985)

-Such was the poster’s perfection in capturing the essence of the movie that the same image was used for both sequels, each adding an extra character to the hectic fray, and not to be underestimated is the importance of the film’s logo, a title of warped perspective which sums up the fun nature of its time-travelling escapades.
-Like a timeless pop record which is impossible to stop humming along to, this is an image ingrained in the minds of every kid who grew up in the period it so effortlessly defines.
+Such was the poster’s perfection that the same image was used for both sequels, each adding an extra character to the hectic fray.
+But not to be underestimated is the importance of the film’s logo, a title of warped perspective which sums up the fun nature of its time-travelling escapades.

 Blade Runner (1982)

 Blade Runner is a strange one for me.
-There is no denying that it is a first rate movie; a masterpiece of remote subtlety whose neon landscapes make its source material – Phillip K. Dick’s satire on the human condition Do Androids Dream of Electric Sheep – positively unambitious.
+There is no denying that it is a first rate movie; a visual masterpiece whose neon landscapes make its source material – Phillip K. Dick’s satire on the human condition Do Androids Dream of Electric Sheep – seem positively unambitious.

-My problem lies not with the movie itself, but with my inability to accept Ridley Scott’s vision and Vangelis’ spellbinding original soundtrack as a package.
+My conflict lies not with the movie, but with my inability to accept Ridley Scott’s vision and Vangelis’ spellbinding original soundtrack as a package.
 I fell in love with that album long before I did the film, and because of this the images seem detached from the sound somehow.
-They are perfect for the movie, spectacularly so, but for me the damage has unfortunately been done.

-The poster I have no qualms with, a futuristic neo-noir masterpiece which is a fitting tribute to both one of the finest movies ever imagined, and one of the most incredible musical experiences I have personally ever witnessed.
-The poster’s futuristic cityscape, viewed from above, hints at the kind of grandiose setting that has perhaps never been equalled, while the contemplative Rachel represents Philip K. Dick’s question of what it is to be human.
+The poster I have no qualms with, a neo-noir masterpiece which proves a fitting tribute to one of the finest movies ever imagined.
+The poster’s futuristic cityscape hints at the kind of grandiose setting that has perhaps never been equalled, while the contemplative Rachel represents Philip K. Dick’s question of what it is to be human.
 Science fiction has never been richer.